CERT-MC/USB-whitelisting/README.md

     sudo wget -o /usr/local/sbin/usb.sh https://github.com/CERT-MC/USB-whitelisting/blob/master/scripts/usb.sh
     sudo chmod 700 /usr/local/sbin/usb.sh

-From now on, the restriction are in place and only specifically allowed USB devices will be mounted on your system and will be displayed on your desktop.
+From now on, the restrictions are in place and only specifically allowed USB devices will be mounted on your system and will be displayed on your desktop.

-A logfile (/var/log/usb.log) is appended each time a USB device is inserted of the system.
+A logfile (/var/log/usb.log by default) is appended each time a USB device is inserted of the system, for security purpose.

     09/02/18-15:07:15 - USB device plugged : /dev/sdc1 (60A44C3FAE22) - user alice  - connection forbidden
     09/02/18-15:07:51 - USB device unplugged :  (60A44C3FAE22) - user alice